Brookdale Estate Mason Road Syrah

 “Amazing aromatics on the nose a combination of white pepper, cinnamon and clove, with hints of violet.
 The palate is suitably medium bodied like classic Syrah and bursting with plum and strawberry flavours with delicate notes of the sweet spices coming through, building up to a lingering spicy finish.”

 Paarl has an undeserved poor cousin reputation in comparison to its more illustrious neighbors.
 Which is a shame as there is some magnificent wine coming out from there.
 Brookdale is a brand spanking new estate that is a shining example of that.

 It first came to my attention in 2016 when Duncan Savage and his then assistant winemaker Kiarra Scott were having dinner at Burrata and told me of the amazing day they had planting new vines for a project they were working on in Paarl.

 Fast forward five years and the vines they planted are 5 years old and Kiara now makes the wine there herself.

-Kiara’s story is quite cool from growing up in Mitchel’s Plain to making wine in France and California and now her own winemaking gig all before the age of 30.
+Kiara’s story is quite cool from growing up in Mitchell’s Plain to making wine in France and California and now her own winemaking gig all before the age of 30.
 But her own story is deserving of its own pages, the focus here is the wine.
 And what fantastic wine it is.
-Brookdale currently make two Chenins a Syrah and a Rose.
+Brookdale currently makes 2 chenins, a Syrah and a rosé.

 The result is just fantastic and if this is only the beginning I will be incredibly excited to see what the future holds for Brookdale